noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * The explanation of metabolism was interesting, though I suspect highly simplified.
 Some of the recipes look promising.
 15. *Great Tales and Poems of Edgar Allan Poe* by Edgar Allan Poe, Vintage collection
     * Book club November read.
 I'd never read any of his poetry before but I had read many of the short stories.
 The Bells and The Raven were my favorite poems.
+16. *History of the Peloponnesian War* by Thucydides, translated by Rex Warner
+    * Quite the rollercoaster through a drawn out war.
+The defeat at Syracuse was vividly crushing.
+Many intersting quotes about the nature of man and warfare that still hold true today.
+17. *Ideal War* by Christoper Kubasik
+    * An unsubtle, unapologetic Vietnam War allegory with BattleMechs.
+Not bad, just very much is what it is.

 ## 2023
 1. *Life's Daughter* by Jena Rey & Matthew Summers